 10. Avoid Popular & Expensive Areas

 This might seem like a no-brainer, but it’s completely true and is worth repeating.
-To really save money during van life, you should avoid staying in pricey areas for long periods of time.
+To save money during van life, you should avoid staying in pricey areas for long periods of time.
 Though we all want to camp along the beaches of Los Angeles or under the red rocks of Sedona, AZ, these places are popular for a reason and, as a result, are expensive to stay.

-11. Get A Dependable Internet Solution
+11. Get a Dependable Internet Solution

 Check out our van life internet post for more.

-12. Change Residency To A Cheaper State
+12. Change Residency to a Cheaper State

-If you still plan to work while traveling, you can save literally thousands of dollars by switching your residency to a cheaper state, like South Dakota.
+If you still plan to work while traveling, you can save thousands of dollars by switching your residency to a cheaper state, like South Dakota.

 13. Learn How To Maintain Your Camper Van